-“Being deaf in a hearing world is incredibly tough, but playing football for England is incredible”- Claire Stancliffe.
+“Being deaf in a hearing world is incredibly tough, but playing football for England is incredible.” – Claire Stancliffe.

 We at BoxHuman are passionate about highlighting and celebrating inspiring humans; especially the ones who are inspiring, helping and bringing light to the world.
 We do this in order to rebalance some of the negative messages we often hear, see and receive on a daily basis.
 We quickly met up with one of these amazing individuals…

-Hi Claire thank you for taking the time to speak with us.
+Hi, Claire thank you for taking the time to speak with us.
 Let’s dive right in!
 Can you please tell us in a couple of sentences a little bit about you?

 My name is Claire Stancliffe, I am profoundly deaf and I am from Northamptonshire.
 I am a senior sports coach and have played for the England/Great Britain Deaf Women’s football squads for twelve years and counting.

 Amazing intro Claire, thank you!
 At BoxHuman we love to get to know inspiring people like yourself.
-Can you please tell us in your own words how and when did you got into sports and what inspired you to do this and why?
+Can you please tell us in your own words how and when you got into sports and what inspired you to do this and why?

 My family are big Liverpool fans so whenever they were on the TV, I loved watching Steven Gerrard play.
 I wanted to be just like him.
-Back then, girls football wasn’t very popular.
-There weren’t any local girls teams around.
-Luckily my primary school had an all girls team.
+Back then, girls’ football wasn’t very popular.
+There weren’t any local girls’ teams around.
+Luckily my primary school had an all-girls team.
 Around eight years old I moved house which meant I had to change school.
 I was the only girl in the whole school who played football so I joined the boy’s school team.
 Around four and half years old, I was diagnosed as being deaf.
 Playing football was the one thing that I found I was seen as the same as anyone else.

 What a great way to start this interview and to get to know you a little more.
 As with life and especially with learning something new what would you say has been your biggest challenge since doing sports and how have you overcome it?

 We’re sorry to hear that some people cannot seem to still understand that ‘words’ do hurt!
 Thank you Claire for sharing that with us and for showing how people can overcome such challenges.
-Let’s lift up the mood and not give any more ‘play-time’ to those type of people.
+Let’s lift up the mood and not give any more ‘play-time’ to those types of people.
 So, a little birdie told us that you’ve made some incredible achievements so far.
 Being 3 time Deaflympian & 4 times bronze medallist how has this made you feel and what inspired you to enter these competitions and why?

 It does make me very proud to be able to say I’m a Deaflympian and 4 times bronze medalist.
-At the same point I’m very disappointed with myself as it doesn’t say gold medalist (yet!).
-I really hope that our achievements in the past are paving the way for the next generation and inspiring them to reach for the top.
+At the same point, I’m very disappointed with myself as it doesn’t say gold medalist (yet!).
+I really hope that our achievements in the past are paving the way for the next generation and inspiring them to reach the top.
 Playing for England/GB changed my life massively and I hope that future opportunities will allow that to happen to another deaf child/young person.

 For me, being deaf in a hearing world is incredibly tough.
 No one really understands how isolating deafness can be unless they’ve been through it themselves.
-Playing football in a deaf team with team mates who have been through similar experiences is incredible.
-Everyone feels involved all the time, no one misses out on conversations and we all have access to high quality coaching that’s fully accessible.
+Playing football in a deaf team with teammates who have been through similar experiences is incredible.
+Everyone feels involved all the time, no one misses out on conversations and we all have access to high-quality coaching that’s fully accessible.

 Thank you for highlighting what it is like for you and for other deaf people, because we ‘hearing’ people can sometimes be oblivious and ignorant to it.
 Can you please kindly share with us what you’ve learned from your own personal journey and what others should learn from it?

 It’s a bit of a cliché but I’ve learnt to make the most of everything I can and grab opportunities with both hands.
 There have been times I’ve failed which has just made me work a lot harder and eventually led to success.
-Over the recent years I’ve learnt not to take things for granted and that it’s ok to not be ok.
-In a flick of a switch, life can change.
+Over the recent years, I’ve learnt not to take things for granted and that it’s ok to not be ok.
+With a flick of a switch, life can change.

 For the first time in 9 months, I’ve actually kicked a football⚽️ Feels so good to have a ball at my feet😍 Not bad for my first go.
 6 months post ACL reconstruction now.
 Still a very long way to go💪🏻 @ACLrecoveryCLUB#aclrecovery #aclreconstruction #aclrehab #showyourscars pic.twitter.com/yyErWueWGa